yujuhong/kubernetes/docs/proposals/container-runtime-interface-v1.md

 ### Pod Lifecycle

-The sandbox’s lifecycle is decoupled from the containers, i.e., a sandbox is created before any containers, and can exist after all containers in it have terminated.
+The PodSandbox’s lifecycle is decoupled from the containers, i.e., a sandbox is created before any containers, and can exist after all containers in it have terminated.